Think your home is secure from bunglers?

-Mail & newspapers stack up.
+Mail & newspapers mount up.

-Have someone check on your house regally.
+Have someone keep an eye on your home daily.

-lock gates, garage doors.
+Secure gates, garage doors.

-Put away your keys.
+Hide your keys.

-Are you online?
+Are you on social media?

 Taking snap shots, showing your wedding presents or a new computer or TV or tablet, you have just advertised that you have something worth stealing so help yourself.